-Bodza, an 11-year-old German Shepherd, lived a long, meaningful life and the soldiers with whom he worked with will never forget him.
+Bodza, an 11-year-old German Shepherd, lived a long, meaningful life and the airmen and women with whom he worked with will never forget him.

 "I loved working with him because he taught me a lot -- patience as a young handler, and how to understand that this job isn't just about you," Smith told The Dodo.

 They lived a good life together.

 "Bodza was a goofy and gentle dog," Smith said.
 "We had horse stables directly beside our obedience yard and when [the horses] were out, no obedience was going to be done.
 He'd run the fence line continuously."

 In 2016, Bodza was diagnosed with degenerative myelopathy, a disease that affects the spine.

 "His hind limbs lost their use and he could barely stand up anymore, much less walk," Smith said.
 "He couldn't handle the stress on his body and using the restroom was a task."

 In early March, Smith took Bodza to a clinic in El Paso, Texas, where he currently works as a military dog handler.
 He was met there with other soldiers and airmen who had worked with the loyal K9.
 It was time to put Bodza down.

 And while putting Bodza down wasn't easy on any of the airmen who owed their lives to the loyal dog, it was almost like Bodza was relieved to be rid of the pain.

 "I was holding Bodza as he passed," Smith said.
 "It was a rush of so many things.
 It was just overwhelming."